Open call 2

 - Call identifier: XR4ALL Open call for proposals

-- Who can apply: XR research teams from legal organisations based in one of the EU Member States (MS), one of the Overseas Countries and Territories (OCT) linked to a MS of the EU, an H2020 Associated Country (AC) or one of the other countries listed in the General Annex A of the Horizon 2020 Work Programme 2018-2020.
+- Who can apply: XR research teams from legal organisations (a single organisation will be funded by XR4ALL even if there is collaboration with external partners) based in one of the EU Member States (MS), one of the Overseas Countries and Territories (OCT) linked to a MS of the EU, an H2020 Associated Country (AC).
 This can for instance include but not limited to SMEs, industry, research institutions, academic institutions.

 - Language: Application forms can only be filled in English.
 The working language for all XR4ALL support will be English.